Skip to main content

 Circle will submit payment of USDC to the Stellar test network and you should receive funds in your demo wallet account almost immediately!

-You can also acquire USDC through the Stellar Laboratory if you prefer.
+You can also acquire USDC through the Stellar Lab if you prefer.
 Before starting, make sure your demo wallet account is funded with XLM and has a trustline to USDC.
-Build a transaction in the Laboratory with your demo wallet account as the source account.
+Build a transaction in the Lab with your demo wallet account as the source account.
 Create a Path Payment Strict Send operation with the same account as the destination account.
 Use XLM (native) as the sending asset and USDC issued by GBBD47IF6LWK7P7MDEVSCWR7DPUWV3NY3DTQEVFL4NAT4AQH3ZLLFLA5 as the destination asset.
 You can set your preferred minimum destination amount based on how much XLM you send but the amount isn't important in testnet.
 A very low minimum will ensure the trade.
 Sign the transaction and submit to the network.

 USDC will arrive in your demo wallet account within seconds!
 Refresh the account on the demo wallet page to see the new balance.